How it began

 Daniel’s businesses in Johannesburg and Pretoria were left to Charles.
 After the Second Anglo-Boer War (1899-1902), Charles closed the Pretoria office and the firm began to concentrate on intellectual property law from its new head office located in the Victoria Building in Johannesburg.

 During the period between 1903 and 1912, WE John and AL Spoor joined the firm, which was managed by Spoor from 1914 to 1918 while Charles fought in World War I. In 1922 Spoor resigned to establish his own firm and the following year John also resigned to do the same.
-In 1928 RW Blackstock, a British patent agent from Fitzpatrick & Co., entered the firm’s employ.
+In 1928, RW Blackstock, a British patent agent from Fitzpatrick & Co., joined the firm.

 In 1933, DM Kisch & Co was appointed Patent Consultant to the Union Steel Corporation Limited, the South African Iron and Steel Industrial Corporation (ISCOR), and Stewards & Lloyds Limited.

-Peter Kisch graduated from London University with a degree in Mechanical Engineering in 1933, returning to South Africa to join the firm.
+Peter Kisch, Charles’ son, graduated from London University with a degree in Mechanical Engineering in 1933, returning to South Africa to join the firm.
 He qualified as a patent agent two years later and was appointed as a partner in 1938.

 On the outbreak of World War II, Peter joined the Royal Air Force and served as a pilot from 1939 to 1945, attaining the rank of squadron leader.